projectcapsule/capsule/docs/operator/references.md

       requests.memory: <hard_value>
 ```

-Please, refer to [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) documentation for the resource subjects.
+Please, refer to [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) documentation for the subject.

-The assigned quotas is inherited by any namespace created in the tenant
+The assigned quota are inherited by any namespace created in the tenant

 ```yaml
 kind: ResourceQuota